-Lamy Champions are a diverse group of pharmacists who provide specialized geriatric care in various practice settings.
+Lamy Champions are a diverse group of practitioner leaders who provide specialized geriatric care in various practice settings.

-These individuals are instrumental in assisting faculty and staff at the Peter Lamy Center on Drug Therapy and Aging to set and promote an agenda for developing clinical and educational initiatives to improve geriatric care across the state of Maryland and beyond.
+This coalition will be instrumental in assisting the Lamy Center to further its mission and promote an agenda for developing clinical, educational, and research initiatives to improve geriatric care.

 - Michelle A. Fritsch, PharmD, BCGP, BCACP